v-danh/A.IEx-2010/README.md

 ## This is the MIT's A.I Exercises (6.034)

-> This is my exercises
+> This is my practical exercises

 ### Course detail